 Device reputation, on the other hand, looks at the history of that device.
 Has that device, over time, been involved in any fraudulent activity?
 Have any risks occurred around that device?
 What is the relationship of accounts around that device and what are the other devices that device happens to have relationships with, it’s associated with, through accounts?
 That’s the difference between identity, looking at the attributes of a device, and the reputation, the history of that device and what we know about its past.”

-For more information on how device reputation can help in your fight against fraud, watch this short video.
+Watch this short video for more information on how device reputation can help in your fight against fraud.
 Or download our Definitive Guide to Next-Generation Fraud Prevention eBook.